-In March, the state of California finally got approval to enact a law it adopted in 2020.
+The state of California finally got approval in March to enact a law it adopted in 2020.
 As the New York Times reports, by 2035, more than half of all “heavy vehicles” sold in the state must be electric.

 Typically, the term “heavy vehicles” refers to extremely large vehicles like semi trucks, freight trucks, and passenger buses.
 Nationwide, the Biden administration is working on new laws that will help reduce heat-trapping air pollution from these trucks.
 But California isn’t waiting for federal regulations to do the job.

 Instead, the state’s newly enacted bill will require heavy vehicle manufacturers to ensure that a certain percentage of their trucks are all-electric.
 The rule requires this for 55% of delivery vans and smaller trucks, 75% of buses and larger trucks, and 40% of tractor-trailers and other big rigs.

 The Times reports that the law was initially adopted in 2020.
 However, because it includes stricter requirements than federal laws, California had to receive a waiver from the EPA to actually put it into practice.
 California received that waiver in March.